Mali: Ethnic groups

 The Tuareg are nomadic inhabitants of northern Mali.

-Mali's population encompasses a number of sub-Saharan ethnic groups.
-The Bambara are by far the largest single ethnic group, making up a third of the population.
-The largest ethnic groups are Bambara (33.3%), Fulani (Peuhl) (13.3%), Sarakole/Soninke/Marka (9.8%), Senufo/Manianka (9.6%), Malinke (8.8%), Dogon (8.7%), Sonrai (5.9%), Bobo (2.1%), Tuareg/Bella (1.7%), other Malian (6%), from members of Economic Community of West Africa (0.4%), other (0.3%) (2018 est.).
+Mali's population encompasses several sub-Saharan ethnic groups.
+The Bambara are by far the largest single ethnic group, making up over a third of the population, particularly concentrated around Bamako.
+According to the 2022 general population and housing census, the largest ethnic groups are the Bambara (35.9%), Fulani (Peuhl) (12.8%), Senufo/Manianka (9.4%), Malinke (8.4%), Sarakole/Soninke/Marka (8.2%), Dogon (6.1%), Sonrai (4.8%), Tuareg (3.9%), Bobo/Bwa (2.2%), Bozo (1.9%), Arabs (1.7%), with smaller ethnic groups making up the rest.
+While some ethnicities, like the Bambara and Fula, are spread throughout southern Mali, others have particular concentrations.
+The Malinke and Soninke live in the west.
+The Bandiagara Escarpment is dominated by the Dogon, while the Songhai mainly inhabit the Niger River valley.
+The Sahara is dominated by the nomadic Arab and Tuareg tribes.
 In Mali and in Niger, the Moors are also known as Azawagh Arabs, named after the Azawagh region of the Sahara.
 They speak mainly Hassaniya Arabic, one of the regional varieties of Arabic.

-In the far north, there is a division between Berber-descended Tuareg nomad populations and the darker-skinned Bella or Tamasheq people, due to the historical spread of slavery in the region.
+In the far north, there is a division within the Tuareg between the free Tuareg and the darker-skinned Bella, who formed the historical slave caste of the region.
 An estimated 800,000 people in Mali are descended from slaves.
 Slavery has persisted in Mali for centuries.
 The Arabic population kept slaves well into the 20th century, until slavery was suppressed by French authorities around the mid-20th century.
-There still persist certain hereditary servitude relationships, and according to some estimates, even today approximately 200,000 Malians are still enslaved.
+There still persist certain hereditary servitude relationships, and according to some estimates approximately 200,000 Malians are enslaved.

-Some mixed European/African descendants of Muslims of Spanish, as well as French, Irish, Italian and Portuguese origin, live in Mali, where they are known as the Arma people (1% of the nation's population).
+Some mixed European/African descendants of Muslims of Spanish, as well as French, Irish, Italian and Portuguese origin, live in Mali, where they are known as the Arma people (1% of the population).

 Although Mali has enjoyed reasonably good inter-ethnic relationships based on a long history of coexistence, some hereditary servitude and bondage relationship exist, as well as ethnic tension between settled Songhai and nomadic Tuaregs of the north.
 Due to a backlash against the northern population after independence, Mali is now in a situation where both groups complain about discrimination on the part of the other group.
-This conflict also plays a role in the continuing Northern Mali conflict where there is a tension between both Tuaregs and the Malian government, and the Tuaregs and radical Islamists who are trying to establish sharia law.
+This conflict also plays a role in the continuing northern Mali conflict where there is a tension between both Tuaregs and the Malian government, and the Tuaregs and Jihadist militias who are trying to establish sharia.

-There is also a small Jewish community in Mali.
+There is a small Jewish community in Mali.